wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = What's new? =

-* Now includes translations for German, Portuguese and Spanish.
+* Now includes translations for German, Brazilian Portuguese and Spanish.
 * WooCommerce Checkout Localization Management for core WooCommerce Fields

 == Usage ==